janhavi0407/ADMute-Ad-Blocker/README.md

 ## Acknowledgments

-The Simple Ad Blocker Chrome extension was created by Janhavi.
+The Simple Ad Blocker Chrome extension was created by 'Janhavi'.
 Special thanks to the developers of the `declarativeNetRequest` API and the libraries used in this project.